 - 5.1.3 There are currently 454 pupils at the Long Lawford Primary School.
 The site is consented to accommodate a total of 476 pupils overall and therefore the school is currently operating under capacity.
-The development proposals will result in the pupil capacity of the school increasing to 630 with the resulting increase in consented pupil numbers being 154. - 5.1.4 Currently there are 18 full-time and 41 part-time staff members (including cleaning and kitchen staff) working at the school.
+The development proposals will see an increase in the pupil capacity of the school to 630. - 5.1.4 Currently there are 18 full-time and 41 part-time staff members (including cleaning and kitchen staff) working at the school.
 Post development completion and occupation, it is considered that the school will have approximately 24 full-time and 47 part-time staff members (including cleaning and kitchen staff).